top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

   <span>Offset Correction</span>    <span>-0.45</span>     <span>0.16</span>    <span>-0.03</span>     <span>0.20</span>
 </col5>

-As observable in [](#tab:controller_results), the lane following performance increases drastically after implementing all improvements to the controller.
+As observable in [](#tab:controller_results), the lane following performance increased drastically after improving the controller.
+First, by implementing the Integrator into the controller, the performance improved in terms of a lower static offset as well as a lower median heading angle.
+This means that the Duckiebot stayed much closer to the wanted position in the center of the lane, even after a long time.
+Therefore, the performance improved greatly with help of the Integrator alone already.
+Further, by correcting the remaining static offset, the static offset was cancelled out completely and the median heading angle was lowered as well.
+This is a very important result, as the static offset represented a vital problem.
+In addition to the quantitative benchmarking above, the performance was evaluated qualitatively as well by observing the driving duckiebot.
+From those observations the performance improvements in terms of a cancelled static offset as well as a much lower median heading angle were very clearly noticed as well.
+By directly comparing the performance of the old and new controller qualitatively, the improvement of the controller are very clearly visible.

-Some more results and words by the controller part?
+TODO: Some more results and words by the controller part?
 These are the results highlighted in violet on the results excel file on the control sheet.

 #### Non-conforming curve benchmark

-Shall we even put this?
+TODO: Shall we even put this?

 <object width= "500" height="500" type="application/pdf" data="nonconforming_curve.pdf"></object>